Gil4747/OOP_Ex1/README.md

-Lis - Java List to be use in one of the algo. tag - for algorithems use. dist - for algorithems use.
+Lis - Java List to be use in one of the algo. tag - for algorithems use. dist - for algorithems use. id - static int var used to attach each node uniqe key.

  Methods: